Appraisal Basics – How to Prepare for Appraisal Process

 How to Prepare for a Personal Property Appraisal

-There are many things you can do to help us before and during the appraisal process to make the process cost and time efficient:
+There are many things you can do before and during the appraisal process that will help us to work effectively and reduce unnecessary project costs.

-Know which items you want appraised.
-If there are a lot, make an inventory of them with information such as artist or maker, when and where purchased and price paid.
+Decide in advance which items you want appraised.
+If there are a lot, consider making an inventory of them including information such as artist or maker, when and where purchased and price paid.
 If they are scattered throughout your home and other belongings, consider using colored sticky notes to identify them.

 Collect any documents you have related to the item including receipts, invoices, cancelled checks, certificates of authenticity, auction records, restoration reports, book references, exhibition history, and past appraisals.

 Make Items Accessible:

 Make your items as easy to access, inspect and photograph as possible.
 Remove artwork from walls and fragile items from display cases.
 Place smaller items on a table on top of a towel or pad.
 Pull furniture away from walls for easy access to the back and under sides.
 Clear off any surfaces.
 For items in basements, attics, or storage units, make sure there is safe access, plenty of light, power and temperature control where possible.

 Combine Items that are Part of a Set:

 Place any items that are part of a set together such as matching candlesticks, china sets and tea services.

 Lightly dust or clean off your items.
 Heavy dust or accumulated grime may affect the ability to inspect the item or photograph it properly.